 A question I am often asked by runners new to the trails regards walking; walking, that is, during a trail run.
 Those who have come from a road running background have sometimes become conditioned to seeing walking as some kind of failure, whilst those who are new to running altogether simply don't know whether it's OK to move forwards at a walking pace or not.
 My response to their question is initially simple; yes, it's quite acceptable to walk during a trail run.
 Sometimes you have to, sometimes you need to and sometimes you might choose to, and here are some of my reasons why.

-* Keeping yourself safe whilst out on the trails is important and sometimes this requires you to walk.
-Crossing an icy bridge may be safer at a walking pace, or dealing with a field full of cows.
-It’s better to be safe than sorry – the more remote the route, the more important this is, especially if you are out on your own or their is no phone signal.
+Keeping yourself safe whilst out on the trails sometimes requires you to walk.
+Crossing an icy bridge or deep, boggy patch may be safer at a walking pace, or as might dealing with a field full of cows.
+It’s better to be safe than sorry – the more remote the route, the more important this is, especially if you are out on your own or there is no phone signal.